 Many travelers plan their travels during the cherry blossom season, it’s an important part of the full Kyoto sightseeing experience.

-Located along Horikawa River, Fushimi is the top sake-brewing district in Japan.
+Located along Horikawa River, Fushimi is the top sake-brewing district in Japan and one of the best places to visit around Kyoto.

 The underground springs provide soft and clean water that is good for brewing sake.
 Fushimi is located between two rivers with a strategic shipping position.